ConnorMcCranie/DnD/gang_campaign/notes/session_planning/session2/session2.md

     [Vaaneth notices something strange about Mayor Morgana but can't put her finger on it]
     > The man removes a red crytal ball from his robes and raises it above his head.
 He stands tall and there is a moment of dramatic silence before he proceeds to dip the orb into the bowl of liquid metal.

-    [Whiskey and Ballar: At this dramatic moment, you notice something in the rafters.
+    [Whiskey and Ballar: At this dramatic moment, you notice something strange in the rafters.
 Several squirrels stand on their hind legs on one of the cathedral's wooden trusses.
 Their eyes are transfixed upon the red orb held above the man's head]

     > Suddenly, a blinding beam of light emits from the orb and everything goes white in an instant.
 After a moment, the light subsides and you see a tall human woman in the spot where seconds ago stood a slender, emotionless half-elf.
 "Praise be to Zarus," she says. ["Praise be!" *clap*]
   - Immediately after the clap, everyone starts walking away in unison (including Alyona), muttering things like "great ceremony!," "yeah, even better than yesterday."